subhendudash02/winter-of-contributing/.github/CONTRIBUTING.md

 📌Note: For video and audio files, only link should be added to the repository with details of the video/audio.

-✔ Participants are requested to give regular updates regarding their progress to the mentors.
+✔ Participants are requested to give regular updates regarding to their progress to the mentors.

 ✔ If the participant is not able to contribute to the assigned issue due to any reason, kindly let the mentors know so that the issue is assigned to some other participant.